drashland/website-v2/docs/drash/v2.x/2_tutorials/1_introduction/1_add_drash_as_a_dependency.md

 ```

 Please make sure you have this file created and set up properly.
 Most of the
-tutorials with steps will have creating this `deps.ts` file as the first step as
+tutorials with a **Steps** section will have the first step stating to create
-a reminder.
+the `deps.ts` file as a reminder (just in case you forget!).

 ## Managing Dependencies